 All About the Rose of Nelson™ Batteau

-The Rose of Nelson has been plying the James, Rivanna, Potomec, Rockfish, and many more rivers in Virginia for 6 years in it's current form - the 4th Batteau to hold the name.
+The Rose of Nelson has been plying the James, Rivanna, Potomec, Rockfish, and many more rivers in Virginia for 10 years in its current form as the fourth Batteau to hold the name.
 Besides the main annual Batteau event(The James River Batteau Festival), the Rose participates in many other river adventures.

 The 3rd Rose was lost in a re-enactment on the New River in West Virginia.
-Read the full story here (link soon).
+Read the full story below.

 The people involved with the boat are a group of friends who have a passion for the river and spending time on it.